Ajit1279/GCP_Learning/20240214_Security_Identity/20240302_VPCServiceControls/VPC_ServCtrl_Readme.md

     - **Set up [private connectivity from a VPC network](https://cloud.google.com/vpc-service-controls/docs/private-connectivity)**
+      - Offers private connectivity to hosts in VPC or an on-premises network
+      - Uses private IP addresses to access Google APIs and services.
+      - Requests to Google APIs must be sent through a [Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn) tunnel or a [Cloud Interconnect](https://cloud.google.com/network-connectivity/docs/interconnect).
+      - Hosts in a VPC network must have a **private IP address only**
+      - Recommended to use **restricted.googleapis.com to access services that aren't supported by VPC Service Controls**
+      - Two IP address ranges associated with the restricted.googleapis.com domain
+        - **IPv4 range:** 199.36.153.4/30
+        - **IPv6 range:** 2600:2d00:0002:1000::/64
+      - For **on-premises networks:**
+        - Simply configure **static route in the on-premises router**
+        - **Announcing the restricted Google API address range** through **Border Gateway Protocol (BGP)**

     - **Allow [context-aware access](https://cloud.google.com/vpc-service-controls/docs/context-aware-access) from outside a service perimeter using ingress rules**

     - **Configure [secure data exchange](https://cloud.google.com/vpc-service-controls/docs/secure-data-exchange) using ingress and egress rules**: To allow communication across the perimeter boundary
 - ds
 - ds